uccser/cs-field-guide/csfieldguide/static/interactives/delayed-checkbox/README.md

 ## Required Files

-- This interactive uses jQuery to select the checkbox (loaded from base-files folder)
+- This interactive uses jQuery to select the checkbox

 ## Known issues